QuantEcon/lecture-source-jl/rst_files/finite_markov.rst

 You will find them in many of the workhorse models of economics and finance

-In this lecture we review some of the theory of Markov chains
+In this lecture, we review some of the theory of Markov chains

 We will also introduce some of the high quality routines for working with Markov chains available in `QuantEcon.jl <http://quantecon.org/julia_index.html>`__